assohail/ror_starter/README.md

 ```

 ### Contribute
-Feel free to contribute to the development of ROR_STARTER APP by submitting bug reports, feature requests, or even pull requests.
+Feel free to contribute to the development of **ROR_STARTER** by submitting bug reports, feature requests, or even pull requests.

 Happy coding! 🎉